root-kawaii/drug_repurposing/README.md

 # drug_repurposing

-Everything in the folders was not made by be but by fellow Edoard at NECST.
+Everything in the folders was not made by be but by fellow Edoardo for his Thesis.

 x.py is a trash file where i had silly ideas. demo.py is main file.